The special McKay correspondence and exceptional collection: Iterations of root constructions

+The following lemma can be proved in just the same way as (2) of \cite[Theorem 5.2]{Fantechi-Mann-Nironi}.
+We give a proof for the reader's convinience.

-is obtained by iterated root constructions as in \cite{Cadman_US}.
-If $\sum_i \scD_i$ is a simple normal crossing divisor, then $\scX$ is also a smooth Deligne-Mumford stack.
-The stack $\scX$ is characterized by the properties that it has the same coarse moduli space as $\scX^{\can}$, it is isomorphic to $\scX^{\can}$ outside $\cup_i \scD_i$ and the pull back of $\scD_i$ is $r_i$ times a prime divisor for each $i$.
+\begin{proposition}[{cf.~\cite[Theorem 5.2]{Fantechi-Mann-Nironi}}] Let $X$ be a variety over $\bC$ with at worst quotient singularities, $\scX^\can$ be its canonical stack, and $\sum_i \scD_i$ be an effective simple normal crossing divisor on $\scX^\can$ such that each irreducible component $\scD_i$ is smooth.
+Let further $(r_1, \ldots, r_s)$ be a sequence of positive integers and $\scX$ be the smooth Deligne-Mumford stack obtained by iterated root constructions as in \eqref{eq:iteration3}.
+Then $\scX$ is characterized by the following properties up to isomorphism: \begin{itemize} \item $\scX$ is a smooth separated Deligne-Mumford stack without generic stabilizers. \item $\scX$ has the same coarse moduli space as $\scX^{\can}$. \item The canonical morphism $ \varphi : \scX \to \scX^\can $ is an isomorphism outside $\bigcup_i \scD_i$. \item The pull-back of $\scD_i$ is $r_i$ times a prime divisor. \end{itemize} \end{proposition} \begin{proof}